 There is no wild die used in starship actions.
-To make ship-bound checks, PCs must be at an appropriate command station, either Piloting, Engineering, Gunnery, or Sciences.
-PCs may roll the appropriate ship's skill for the task (i.e. Pilot, Repair, Astrogation, Shooting, Astronautics, Ship Ops, or Knowledge) rolling the character's skill die instead of the wild die.
+To make ship-bound checks, PCs must be at an appropriate command station.
+There are four types of command stations.
+The command station types are Piloting, Engineering, Gunnery, and Sciences.
+Player characters may roll the appropriate ship's skill for the task (i.e. Pilot, Repair, Astrogation, Shooting, Astronautics, Ship Ops, or Knowledge) while rolling the character's skill die instead of the wild die.
 If a PC is not directing the action, then only the ship die is rolled without the PC's skill die.